ails-lab/CrowdHeritage_Documentation/docs/README.md

 <img src="https://raw.githubusercontent.com/ails-lab/CrowdHeritage_Documentation/main/docs/_media/image12.jpg" width="auto">

 Once you click on the *Create* button, your new Campaign will appear on the Campaigns list and you can click on it to edit any or all of the *Campaign Details*.
-You can also configure the *Campaign Annotating*, *Campaign Access* and *Campaign Base Annotations* sections.
+There you also have multiple configuration options via the *Campaign Annotating*, *Campaign Access* and *Campaign Base Annotations* sections to customise the campaign according to your needs.

 #### Campaign Details Section